Mahboob-A/algocode-auth/README.md

 **A. Documentation**

-Please visit <a href="https://auth-doc.algocode.site/doc/">the documentation page</a>  for the detailed guide on Algocode Auth Service.
+Please visit the <a href="https://auth-doc.algocode.site/doc/">documentation page</a>  for the detailed guide on Algocode Auth Service.

 > However, all the APIs are referenced in the **_API Reference_** section below.